Steve Oedekerk

-Steven Brent Oedekerk (born November 27, 1961) is an American actor, stand-up comedian, director, editor, producer, and screenwriter.
+Steven Brent Oedekerk (born November 27, 1961) is an American filmmaker, actor and stand-up comedian.
 He is best known for his collaborations with actor and comedian Jim Carrey and director Tom Shadyac (particularly the Ace Ventura franchise), his series of "Thumbmation" shorts and his film Kung Pow!
-Enter the Fist (2002), along with his films Jimmy Neutron: Boy Genius, Santa vs. the Snowman 3D, Barnyard and The Nutty Professor remake.
+Enter the Fist (2002), along with his films Santa vs. the Snowman 3D, Barnyard, and The Nutty Professor remake.
+For his film Jimmy Neutron: Boy Genius, Oedekerk was nominated for an Academy Award.

 Early life

-Oedekerk was raised in Huntington Beach, California, by his mother Rena Borlandeli and father Martin Oedekerk.
+Oedekerk was born in Seattle, Washington; he was raised by his mother Rena Borlandeli and father Martin Oedekerk in Huntington Beach, California.
 He attended Mater Dei High School in Santa Ana, California and Golden West College in Huntington Beach.
-He is of Dutch Frisian, Irish, Hungarian and Italian (Lombard) descent.
-His mother is an emigrant from Magnago, Italy.
+He is of Dutch Frisian, Irish, Hungarian, and Italian (Lombard) descent.
+His mother is an immigrant from Magnago, Italy.
 His paternal grandfather was an Afrikaner born in South Africa to Dutch parents.
-On February 15, 2019, Oedekerk's father Martin died.